A High Ambition for a Little Walk…

 At the Circus Blogathon 2016, No 26

 This review was submitted to the At the Circus Blogathon run by Serendipitous Anachronisms and Critica Retro.
-Gordon-Levitt also appears in my review of 500 Days of Summer.
+Joseph Gordon-Levitt also appears in my review of 500 Days of Summer.
 Ben Kingsley appears in Dave, my Best Actors Oscar Winners in Superhero Movies and Shutter Island.